ziyaanrupani/project_website_analysis/README.md

 ### Conversion Rate

-* As the homepage phased out and lander-1 is now the default for all paid marketing campaigns, it is essential to understand any **further bottlenecks** along the process of purchasing a product.
+* As the homepage phased out and lander-1 becomes the default for all paid marketing campaigns, it is essential to understand any **further bottlenecks** in the process of purchasing a product.

 ![image](https://github.com/user-attachments/assets/c50d98ec-4f18-4179-8958-7e0ecf4123ed)

 * Customers naturally funnel out as not all viewers will complete each step to buy a product.
 The two bottlenecks identified are the **items** and **billing pages**.
 For both pages, only 43% of viewers follow the natural path to make a purchase.
-  * A huge segment is **lost at the last step**, where a customer inputs their billing information.
+  * A huge segment is **lost at the last step**, where a customer fills out their billing information.

 ![image](https://github.com/user-attachments/assets/707c228a-0e03-415b-b651-ee58353ab45a)

-* The testing phase of 2 months between a new and old billing page shows a **17% increase** in the conversion rate.
+* The testing phase of 2 months between a new and the old billing page shows a **17% increase** in the conversion rate.
 More viewers are getting past the final stage and placing orders rather than abandoning the step.
 * Trend analysis over the next 3 months shows that the **new billing page** consistently brought in **more revenue**.
 On average the difference between the two billing pages was **~$800**.
     *   A paired t-test shows that the difference between the two is **statistically significant** as the p-value is 0.00009, much smaller than 0.05